rock-hu/minor-projects/openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/cookbook/recipes.rst

 |CB_ERROR|

 |LANG| assumes that object layout is known at compile time, and cannot be
 changed at runtime.
-Thus, the operation of deleting a property makes no sense.
+Thus, deleting a property makes no sense.

 |CB_BAD|
 ~~~~~~~~